 Dallinger [2012] EWCA Crim 1284

-Counsel on behalf of the appellant put forward a number of factors: the background circumstances, the genuine engagement and distress with the position of the appellant’s dogs, the very early plea, the appellant’s remorse, the recommendations in the pre-sentence report, and the steps taken following the offence to deal properly with his situation and that of his dogs.
-It was argued that, even if a community sentence was not appropriate, any prison sentence should have been suspended.
+Mr King, on behalf of the appellant, advanced a number of factors in written and oral submissions: the background circumstances, the genuine engagement and distress regarding the dogs, the very early plea, the appellant’s remorse, the recommendations in the pre-sentence report, and the steps taken following the offence to deal properly with his situation and that of his dogs.
+From those bases Mr King argued that even if a community sentence was not appropriate, any prison sentence should have been suspended.

-The court rejected those arguments and dismissed the appeal.
-Held: “This is a case where the impact on the public was notable and considerable.
+The court, giving judgment through Irwin J, carefully considered those arguments but rejected them.
+The court held that this was a case where the impact on the public was notable and considerable.
 The judge was entirely right to emphasise the prospective impact of any sentence which did not consist of an immediate prison sentence.
 He was right to predict the potential effect as a signal of such an approach.
-He was entirely right, in our judgment, to conclude that this offending was so serious that it could only properly be met by an immediate custodial sentence.”
+He was entirely right to conclude that this offending was so serious that it could only properly be met by an immediate custodial sentence.

 Bookmark